Message Received: Plot

 Jay (Ed O'Neill) makes a sandwich for Manny (Rico Rodriguez), but Manny will not eat it because it contains pickles, which he dislikes.
 Jay decides that Manny must step out of his comfort zone and forces him to stay at the table until he eats a pickle.
 However, Gloria (Sofía Vergara) manages to turn the tables on him when she obliges him to taste one of her mother's blood sausages, something with which he is not comfortable.
 Jay accepts, but in turn, encourages Gloria to confront her fear of petting Stella's belly.
 They all agree to do it simultaneously, and when they do, they are all disgusted, but at the end of the day, Gloria pets Stella's belly when no one is around, and Manny sneaks into the kitchen to eat a pickle.

 Meanwhile, Haley (Sarah Hyland), Alex (Ariel Winter), and Luke (Nolan Gould) find a box that contains their parents' old mementos.
-They decide to trick them when they discover that Claire (Julie Bowen) left a message on Phil's (Ty Burrell) old answering machine in which she said she was pregnant.
-They edit it and send it to Phil, who gets the message during a golf party and believes that Claire is pregnant again.
+One of these is Phil's (Ty Burrell) old answering machine, which has a saved message from Claire (Julie Bowen) in which she revealed she is pregnant with Haley (out of wedlock and following a Duran Duran concert).
+When Claire leaves for errands, they decide to send her an edited version of a phone call with her to try and get Phil to undo the dishwasher for them.
+However, Haley unknowingly edits it with the pregnancy message and sends it to Phil, who gets the message during a golf party and believes that Claire is pregnant again.
 When he comes home, he and Claire discover their kids have manipulated them, and they decide to get revenge by having a fake fight to scare the children.
 The trick takes another turn when Claire seemingly says that she would have married her ex-boyfriend instead of Phil, which upsets Phil, causing him to leave the fight.
 Claire comforts him by saying that he is always here to make her laugh, and she reminds him of the day when he and the kids created a soap fight when they had to wash the car and says she would not like to be anywhere else.
 She also thanks him for being happy when he thought she was pregnant.